 Kitchenhands need to be proficient with knives and other kitchen equipment.
 They may also need to use large commercial dishwashing machines.

 You can work as a kitchen hand without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in hospitality.

 Apprenticeships and traineeships